Yesterday Origins

 Yesterday Origins is a 2016 graphic adventure game developed by the Spanish company Pendulo Studios and published by Microïds.
 Both a prequel and a sequel to Pendulo's earlier Yesterday, the game follows protagonists John Yesterday and his girlfriend Pauline as they try to unravel the mystery of John's immortality.
 The player takes control of John and Pauline and explores the game world, solves puzzles, collects items and converses with non-player characters.

 Yesterday Origins began development in November 2014.
 It was the first new title that Pendulo had embarked on since 2012, when financial problems had forced the company to restructure.

 Reviews for Yesterday Origins were generally mixed, according to Metacritic, although its release for Xbox One won positive reviews and was among the highest-scoring Spanish-made games on the website by 2017.

 Gameplay

 Yesterday Origins is a graphic adventure game.

 Plot

 Yesterday Origins focuses on both the events that occurred centuries ago when John Yesterday became an immortal and the present timeline after the first game.

-Having been caught by the Spanish Inquisition, John yesterday escapes with the help of Father Gines.
-Gines takes yesterday to a noble estate, where he translates the book of The flesh in order to create the potion of immortality.
-When Gines asks John to torture a child for the entertainment of the call John refuses and helps him escape.
+Having been caught by the Spanish Inquisition, John escapes with the help of Father Ginés.
+Ginés takes Yesterday to a noble estate, where he translates the Book of the Flesh in order to create the potion of immortality.
+When Ginés asks John to torture a child for the entertainment of the call, John refuses and helps him escape.